Travel to the Himalayas: Three Route Ideas

 This route is ideal for people wanting to experience a little bit of spirituality.
 You can witness the majestic mountains of the Himalayas from its foothills in Himachal Pradesh, a region filled with quaint and beautiful villages and cities.

-Start your trip off in Amritsar, easily accessible by flight, train and road.
+Start off your trip in Amritsar, easily accessible by flight, train and road.
 A must is to visit the Golden Temple – immerse yourself in Sikhism, a religion that gives.
-Further, the architecture and tank up on the humble Langaar.
-Backpackers can catch a night’s rest at fabulous Jugaadus Hostels or Akaal Residency for some privacy.
+Further, the architecture and tank up on the humble Langar.
+Backpackers can catch a night’s rest at the fabulous Jugaadus Hostels or Akaal Residency for some privacy.

 The Golden Temple is the most visited monument in the country

 We’d strongly recommend hiring a driver, both because the roads are tricky for those unfamiliar and you’re free to explore, discover and take in the view.
-Next, you move up into Dharamshala, home of the Dalai Lama and the adjacent McLeod Ganj in Himachal Pradesh.
+Next, you move up to Dharamshala, home of the Dalai Lama and the adjacent McLeod Ganj in Himachal Pradesh.
 Dharamshala is a beautiful hill city that houses the exiled Tibetan government, so there’s a huge Buddhist influence there.